How to care for dogs in winter – Seven Ways to Keep Your Dog Safe and Warm.

 Keep a winter survival kit in your vehicle.
 Include blankets, towels, water, a bowl, a first aid kit, a flask of hot drink for yourself and a sign that the dog is in the car.

 Make a snow-free area for the dog in the garden.

-	If it does snow, think about digging out a little area for the dog to go and relieve themselves.
-It saves them getting freezing wet and cold in the process (and saves you a lot of drying time when they come back in!)
+If it does snow, think about digging out a little area for the dogs to go and relieve themselves.
+It saves them from getting freezing wet and cold in the process (and saves you a lot of drying time when they come back in!)

 Final top tip!!
 ESPECIALLY If you have kids and dogs, make sure the garden is kept free of poop, especially if snow is forecast!!
 Nothing worse than rolling up a snowman and finding a little ‘surprise’ in the middle!!